 The Golden Road, The Unforgiving Sea

-Music by Tony Haynes Lyrics by David Bradford, Manuel Alegre, Sara Clifford, Masud Ahamed, Colin Sell Commissioned by the BBC as the centre-piece of Trading Roots, a remarkable collaboration between the BBC Concert Orchestra and the Grand Union Orchestra, performed and recorded at the Hackney Empire on March 6th for broadcast on Radio 3.
+Music by Tony Haynes, lyrics by David Bradford, Manuel Alegre, Sara Clifford, Masud Ahamed and Colin Sell.
+Commissioned by the BBC, this remarkable collaboration between the BBC Concert Orchestra and the Grand Union Orchestra was first performed and recorded at the Hackney Empire on March 6th 2011, and broadcast on Radio 3.

 Imagine a journey through space and time - by land to the Orient, by sea to the East Indies and beyond - beginning with that taken by traders centuries ago.

 Imagine the dangers and delights of those journeys, along the Silk Road from Italy, Turkey and the Arab world, or along the Spice Route pioneered by intrepid Portuguese navigators; imagine the spread of civilisation and culture in both directions, the growth of Islam and Christianity.